KaiserFury/Full-Stack-project/README.md

 1. Start MongoDB and run `node app.js`.
 2. Visit `/listings` to browse the catalog.
 3. Open a card to view listing details and reviews.
-4. Log in with an existing account to create a listing or review.
+4. Log in with an existing account to create a listing with an uploaded image or write a review.
 5. Open a listing you own to edit or delete it.
 6. Delete only reviews authored by your account.
 7. Use the navbar to log out.

-Signup submission currently needs the handler fix listed below.
 Prices are informational only; the project does not support bookings or payments.

 ## Validation and Error Handling